 Seek out valuable information on the best routes, popular stops and attractions.
 You can even find tips on where to find the best food and lodging.

 Additionally, talking to other experienced riders can be a great way to plan your route, as they may offer advice you wouldn’t find from research alone.

 This is just a rough outline and can be done using Google Maps or your route planner of choice.
 Drop pins and let the software come up with ways to connect them.

 From this basic outline, asses if your route is realistic or if you’re looking at it through rose-tinted glasses.

-Don’t forget to include lunch stops, coffee breaks, sightseeing time, and account for traffic, as these can add time on to your day.
+Remember to include lunch stops, coffee breaks, sightseeing time, and account for traffic, as these can add time to your day.